 How to Improve Your Flexibility

-Stretching, or flexibility, exercises are an important part of your physical activity program.
-They give you more freedom of movement for your physical and everyday activities.
+Stretching, or flexibility, exercises are an important part of your physical activity routine.
+They give you more freedom of movement for your everyday activities.

 Stretching exercises can improve your flexibility but will not improve your endurance or strength so be sure you fit all four (4) types of exercises into your week.